JesseLu/get-stuff-done/README.md

-# get-shit-done
+# get-stuff-done

-get-shit-done is an easy to use command line program that blocks websites known to distract us from our work.
+get-stuff-done is an easy to use command line program that blocks websites known to distract us from our work.

 After cloning this repository, put it in your $PATH and ensure it is executable.

 Execute it as root because it modifies your hosts file and restarts your network daemon.

-## To get-shit-done
+## To get-stuff-done

-    $ sudo get-shit-done work
+    $ sudo get-stuff-done work

-## To no longer get-shit-done
+## To no longer get-stuff-done

-    $ sudo get-shit-done play
+    $ sudo get-stuff-done play

 ### $siteList

 Add or remove elements of this array for sites to block or unblock.

-### ~/.get-shit-done.ini
+### ~/.get-stuff-done.ini

 Appends additional sites to block.
 Duplicates will be removed, and www is prepended.